Dimmak23/VooDoo-prime-numbers/README.md

 Write a program to check if the user input is a Voodoo prime or not.

 Bonus: Print all the Voodoo primes in a given range.

+Code output numbers with accurancy up to 2500 digits.